Setting up and maintaining a Register of Registrable Controllers (RORC)

 For more details, please refer to the ACRA-issued Guidance.

-Q If the controller’s details are already disclosed in the business profile (e.g. shareholders), is it still necessary to perform these checks?
+Q If the controller’s details are already disclosed in the business profile (e.g. shareholders), is it still necessary to perform checks on the controllers' particulars?

 A: Yes.
 Companies, foreign companies and LLPs must trace their own controllers and include the information on the controllers in their respective RORCs.